-An asset owned jointly between the testator and a third party may or may not form part of the assets of the estate depending on the intention of the testator, and the testator's intention is key in determining if the asset forms part of the estate.
+An asset owned jointly between the testator and a third party may or may not form part of the assets of the estate depending on the intention of the testator.
+A testator's intention, if known, is key in determining if the asset forms part of the estate.
 Sometimes the asset is held in joint names in order to assist the testator with the management or administration of the asset and there is no intention the beneficial interest is to pass by right of survivorship.
 In that case, the asset would be part of the estate of the deceased and reported on the inventory.
-Q.B.
-Rule 74.14(5) provides that for the purpose of calculating the fees payable to the lawyer acting for the personal representative the total value of an estate is the total value of all assets of the estate as set out in the request for probate but excludes property held in joint tenancy where the beneficial interest is intended to pass by right of survivorship.

 The Supreme Court examined the issue of assets owned jointly by a parent and children in their decisions in Pecore v.
 Pecore, 2007 SCC 17 (CanLII), [2007] 1 SCR 795 and Madsen Estate v.
 Saylor, 2007 SCC 18 (CanLII), [2007] 1 SCR 838.
-A presentation on these cases was held by The Law Society of Manitoba in September 2007 and it may be useful to obtain a copy of the materials.
 Manitoba cases that have considered Pecore include: Van De Keere Estate, Re, 2012 MBCA 109 (CanLII) and The Estate of Rudi Terhoch, 2013 MQBQ 181 (CanLII).

-It is important to note that no matter who is named as the beneficiary on the RRSP/RRIF funds, for purposes of payment of tax, payment is deemed to have been made to the annuitant immediately before death (see Slater v.
+While values of proceeds of insurance policies, and amounts of annuities and pensions that name beneficiaries other than the estate are excluded from the inventory for filing Requests for Probate, for Administration with Will Annexed or for Request for Letters of Administration, no matter who is named as the beneficiary on a RRSP/RRIF, for purposes of payment of tax, payment is deemed to have been made to the annuitant immediately before death (see Slater v.
 Klassen Estate, 2000 CanLII 21113 (MB QB); [2000] 3 W.W.R.
 433 (Man.
 Q.B.)

-Note, however, that the proceeds from RRSPs/RRIFs can be included in the income of the beneficiary as a refund of premiums, if either the surviving spouse or a financially dependent child or grandchild is the designated beneficiary.
-If there are insufficient assets in the estate to pay the taxes that arise for the registered investments on death, CRA may pursue the named beneficiaries.
+However, the proceeds from RRSPs/RRIFs can be included in the income of the beneficiary as a refund of premiums, if either the surviving spouse or a financially dependent child or grandchild is the designated beneficiary.

+If there are insufficient assets in the estate to pay the taxes that arise on the registered investments on death, CRA may pursue the named beneficiaries.
 While the Income Tax Act, R.S.C., 1985, c.
 1 affixes liability for payment of the taxes arising from the deemed realization of registered investments on the estate by virtue of section 146(8.8), the beneficiaries in receipt of proceeds from registered investments are jointly and severally liable with the deceased's estate for payment of the applicable taxes under section 160.2, subject to applicable rollover provisions.